oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_maintenance_reboot_facts_module.rst

 ..
 Description

 - Fetches details about a InstanceMaintenanceReboot resource in Oracle Cloud Infrastructure
 - Gets the maximum possible date that a maintenance reboot can be extended.
+For more information, see `Infrastructure Maintenance <https://docs.cloud.oracle.com/iaas/Content/Compute/References/infrastructure-maintenance.htm>`_.

 ..
 Aliases